 Older children model more sophisticated approaches to problem solving, and younger children are able to accomplish tasks they could not do without the assistance of older children.
 This dynamic increases the older child’s level of independence and competence.

 Children are more likely to cooperate than compete.
 The spirit of cooperation and caring makes it possible for children to help each other as individuals, not see each other as competitors.

 Younger children tend to develop more complex language and types of play.

 Our learning environment offers a wide variety of experiences and flexible spaces that allow children to learn effectively, indoors and outdoors through the use of 'Learning Centres'.

-At 'Learning Centres', children are invited to take charge of their learning, by making choices at centers and with project work.
+At 'Learning Centres', children are invited to take charge of their learning, by making choices at centres and with project work.
 This sense of "ownership" and self-direction is the foundation for lifelong learning

 Children are supported to access resources, materials and experiences that match their interests and skills as well as those that challenge them to extend their capabilities.